DerekRies/Helios/README.md

 You will need to set up the development environment first and foremost.
 This guide assumes you have already installed
  - Ruby, Python, Node
+ - Yeoman, Grunt, Bower
  - Google App Engine Python SDK
- - Yeoman, Grunt, Bower
+ - VirtualEnv (VirtualEnvWrapper preferred) Pip